 Note.
 "By the term 'architect' above is meant 'registered architect.'
-The statutes contain the provision that 'no person doing business in this state shall use the term "architect" as a part of his business name or title, or in any way represent himself to be an architect, without a certificate of registration.'
-This does not prohibit a contractor or builder from drawing plans provided he does not term himself an architect in any way."
+The statutes contain the provision that 'no person doing business in this state shall use the term "architect" as a part of his business name or title, or in any way represent himself to be an architect, without a certificate of registration.
+This does not prohibit a contractor or builder that the discount form himself an architect in from drawing plans provided he does not term himself an architect in any way."